sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 https://benjjneb.github.io/dada2/dada-installation.html

-The following script from the installation link was pasted into the console to download dada2.
+The following script from the installation link can be pasted into R Studio's console to download dada2.

 ```{r}
 if (!requireNamespace("BiocManager", quietly = TRUE))
 install.packages("BiocManager")
 BiocManager::install("dada2")
 ```
-Be sure to load dada2's library prior to beginning work.
+Be sure to load dada2's library into R Studio's environment prior to beginning work.

 ```{r}
 library(dada2); packageVersion("dada2")